srsaidas/TicTocToe/README.md

 ```
 ./tic_tac_toe_project.py
 ```
-Then it will ask user to enter name and select marker
+Then it will ask user to enter name and select marker upon entring the postion it will change corresponding postio with user's mark

 ![alt text](https://raw.githubusercontent.com/srsaidas/TicTocToe/master/image/tictoctoe_1.png)